uclaacm/teach-la-go-backend/README.md

    Teach LA's editor backend.

 GLOBAL OPTIONS:
-   --dotenv value, -e value  Specify a path to a dotenv file to specify credentials (default: ".env") --json value, -j value    Specify a path to a JSON file to specify credentials --verbose, -v             Change the log level used by echo's logger middleware (default: false) --port value, -p value    Change the port number (default: "8081")
+   --dotenv value, -e value  Specify a path to a dotenv file to specify credentials --json value, -j value    Specify a path to a JSON file to specify credentials --verbose, -v             Change the log level used by echo's logger middleware (default: false) --port value, -p value    Change the port number (default: "8081")